sal55/langs/compilem.md

     []char S = a"ABC"          # ('A', 'B', 'C')
     []char S = z"ABC"          # ('A', 'B', 'C', 0)

-These a"" and z"" have the correct type.
+These a"..." and z"..." strings have the correct type.

 ### Where does the typedef go?

-I have 'type' statement and the keyword always goes on the left:
+I have a 'type' statement and the keyword always goes on the left:

     type T = int